-- Cloning of popular websites or companies.
-Scam artists use graphics in email that appear to be connected to legitimate websites, but actually take you to phony scam sites or legitimate-looking pop-up windows.
+- Cloning of popular websites or email.
+Scam artists use graphics in email that appear to be connected to legitimate websites of well-known companies, but take you to scam sites, or open legitimate-looking pop-up windows.

 - Links shown in email don’t match the actual link.
 If you see a link in a suspicious email message, don't click on it.
-Rest your mouse (but don't click) on the link to see if the address matches the link that was typed in the message.
+Rest your mouse on the link to see if the address matches the link that was typed in the message.

 - Spelling and bad grammar.
-Cybercriminals are not known for their grammar and spelling.
-Professional companies or organizations usually have a staff of copy editors that will not allow a mass email like this to go out to its users.
-If you notice mistakes in an email, it might be a scam.
+Professional companies or organizations usually proofread communications and email before sending them out.
+If you notice mistakes in an email, it may be a scam.

-If you suspect that you have responded to a phishing scam with personal or financial information, take these steps to minimize any damage and protect your identity.
+If you suspect that you fell victim to a phishing scam, take these steps to minimize any damage and protect your personal and financial information.

-- Run a full anti-virus/anti-malware scan of all your computers and laptops.
-Complete this first before changing any passwords or PINs for online accounts.
+- Run a full antivirus/anti-malware scan of all your computers and laptops.
+Complete this step before changing any passwords or PINs for online accounts.

-- Install Trusteer Rapport on all your computers and laptops you use to conduct any online transactions to remove or prevent financial malware from operating.
+- Install Trusteer Rapport on all your computers and laptops you use to conduct any online transactions — this will remove financial malware or prevent it from operating.

-- Change the passwords or PINs on all your online accounts that you think might be compromised.
-This includes online bank accounts, online shopping accounts, email accounts, etc.
+- Change the passwords or PINs on all accounts that may be compromised, including online bank accounts, online shopping accounts and email accounts.

 - Place a fraud alert on your credit reports.
-Check with your bank or financial advisor if you are not sure how to do this.
+Check with your bank or financial advisor if you aren't sure how to do this.

-- Contact the bank or the online merchant directly.
-Do not follow the link in the fraudulent email message.
+- Contact your bank or the online merchant directly.
+Do not follow links in fraudulent email messages.

 - If you know of any accounts that were accessed or opened fraudulently, close those accounts.

-- Routinely review your bank and credit card statements monthly for unexplained charges or inquiries that you did not initiate.
+- Routinely review your monthly bank and credit card statements for unexplained charges or inquiries you didn't initiate.